Finite model theory for pseudovarieties and universal algebra: preservation, definability and complexity: Toolkit: principal congruences and subdirect irreducibility

 \section{Toolkit: principal congruences and subdirect irreducibility}

 In this first toolkit section we consider the precise complexity of several computational problems relating to the subdirect decomposition of algebras.
 Previous contributions due to Bergman and Slutzki \cite{berslu00,berslu00b,berslu02} give much of the general picture, though we solve one open problem in their work, and find improved complexity for a range of important classes of interest.
+The notion of definable completely meet irreducible congruences (introduced in Definition~\ref{defn:cmi}) and their subsequent properties are central to results in Section~\ref{sec:FO} and~\ref{sec:comp}.

 Recall that an algebra is \emph{subdirectly irreducible} if there is a pair of distinct elements $a\neq b$ that is contained in the principal congruence of all pairs.
 Equivalently, there is a unique minimum nontrivial congruence: the \emph{monolith}.
 As every algebra is a subdirect product of its subdirectly irreducible quotients, we obtain a reduction from $\varmem(*,{\bf B})$ to the problem $\varsimem(*,{\bf B})$.
 This reduction can be performed in polynomial time \cite{DDK}, though the authors are unaware of any finer level classification of the complexity of this process.
 We explore related ideas, presenting one specific case where the subdirectly irreducible quotients may be created as first order queries.